How to Use the Hilton Honors Program to Score Free Nights, Flights and Cash Back

 Embassy Suites by Hilton are a business travelers delight: there's a hosted open bar and appetizer hour each night at every property, as well as a free cooked-to-order breakfast each morning.
 Rooms are all two-room suites at a minimum (brand-wide), and come at a reasonable price.

-Canopy by Hilton recently opened its first property in Iceland, and is geared to envelop you in your local surroundings.
+Canopy by Hilton opened its first property in Iceland, and is geared to envelop you in your local surroundings.
 Again, this brand is millennially-focused.

 Select service properties